 When the steam portion was (finally) over, she told me that it was time for the extractions.
 I’d heard enough about this that I knew that it meant she was going to start squeezing my blackheads and breakouts, and I was excited to relieve the “congestion.”
 However, each squeeze was so painful.
 I’d popped enough pimples and blackheads in my lifetime that I thought I could handle it, but somehow, having someone else do it was far more painful than I’d ever imagined.
 She kept commenting on how red my skin was getting, yet she kept squeezing and squeezing while I silently writhed in pain.

 When she was finally done, my face was throbbing.
 With each pulse, I grew more and more skeptical of the glorified facials my friends had talked about.

 After the extractions—hell, mutilation—was complete, she applied alcohol to my skin.
 “This is going to be intense,” she warned—and oh, was it.
-I wrinkled my nose instantly at the smell, as if I had just put my face in a bucket of ammonia.
+I wrinkled my nose instantly at the smell as if I had just put my face in a bucket of ammonia.
 It was almost unbearable.
 I couldn’t understand why she was putting something so harsh on my face.
 I did indicate that my skin was sensitive, right?
-Aftward, she rubbed some creams onto my face, gave me a decent neck and arm rub (so this is the “body portion”), and sent me on my merry (?) way.
+Afterward, she rubbed some creams onto my face, gave me a decent neck and arm rub (so this is the “body portion”), and sent me on my merry (?) way.